tangalbert919/Axiro/INSTALL.md

 ## Prerequisites

-Before you begin, you need to have Python 3.6 or above installed.
+Before you begin, you must have Python 3.6 or above installed.
 Linux distros (such as Ubuntu, Arch Linux, Linux Mint, Zorin) already have this (it may require an update), but if you have macOS, you need to install it [here](https://www.python.org/downloads/).

 Pip is required for this, and by default, it's already installed into Python for you.
 If not, go [here](https://pip.pypa.io/en/stable/installing/) to install it.

-Now, with all of that being said, you will need to use Pip to install the following packages:
+Now, with all of that being said, you need to install the `discord` package.
+Then you need to install these packages:

-* yarl
-* aiohttp
 * lavalink
 * asyncpg
 * requests